 (for those who know it all and for those who are still struggling even after years of experience)

 Is it only me or are there other overwhelmed and hassled parents out there wondering what’s happening around them?
 I mean with raising children.
 Am I doing it right or is there something wanting?
-Every time I call up any of my friends, the conversation somehow manages to drift to the children – their studies, behavior, food habits, digital media, etc. etc. In short, it’s all about the children.
+Every time I call up any of my friends, the conversation somehow manages to drift to the children – their studies, behaviour, food habits, digital media, etc. etc. In short, it’s all about the children.
 No, no, I am not complaining.
 I’m blessed with two angels (well, that description varies on the situation and circumstances!) and I can’t think of a life without them.
 But how did this happen?
-Why is it we can’t discuss other mundane yet interesting things like, I don’t know, maybe our interests, hobbies, books, movies?
+Why is it we can’t discuss another mundane yet interesting things like, I don’t know, maybe our interests, hobbies, books, movies?
 When did they take over us and started dictating terms?
 We had a whole rocking (no pun intended!) life before these lovable minions invaded our universe.
 So, what happened?

 I will tell you what happened.
 We got carried away, swept off with the gush of motherly emotions and are now trying to grasp at anything that can provide us with any kind of support.
 Oh, please, don’t look towards the husbands/fathers!
 They are as much help as these kids!!
 We need some solid adult advice.
-Yeah, try recollecting the advices given by our mothers and mothers-in-laws.
-Believe me, they were good advices, if only we had heard them the first time (yes, heard them, because listening comes after that; there’s a fine difference between hearing and listening).
+Yeah, try recollecting the advice given by our mothers and mothers-in-law.
+Believe me, they were good advice, if only we had heard them the first time (yes, heard them, because listening comes after that; there’s a fine difference between hearing and listening).
 Anyway, not too late now.
 So here I am trying to gather some of these scattered pearls of wisdom, some from my rapidly diminishing memory and some from my own trying experiences.

-1. Be firm – its ok to say NO
+1. Be firm – it’s ok to say NO

 Why do we have to go on a guilt trip and get all emotional about saying NO to the children when needed?
 I fail to understand why parents, especially mothers, feel saying no means showing they don’t love their children.
 There are times when it’s needed to turn down their requests or demands.
 They are not old enough to understand what’s good for them and what’s not.
 That’s the responsibility of the parents.
 We know what works, so let’s do it, with no emotional baggage.
-What starts with demands for chocolates and toys, will grow into expensive gadgets or larger pocket moneys or bikes.
+What starts with demands for chocolates and toys, will grow into expensive gadgets or larger pocket money or bikes.
 So, learn to say no firmly when required.
 It doesn’t have to be a shouting match or emotional meltdown.
 Explain it to them, be reasonable, be clear and most importantly be consistent.
 They have to learn that some things are just not acceptable to their parents.
-Children will respect you more if they see you think clearly and being reasonable.
-So, dear mommies, start off early and inculcate this habit in both the kid and in yourself.
+Children will respect you more if they see you think clearly and are reasonable.
+So, dear mommies, start early and inculcate this habit in both the kid and in yourself.
 Saying no does not mean you love them less; it means you love them enough to make the right choices for them.

 2. Set the rules, you are the boss

-Another responsibility which comes with the job is setting the rules of the house.
+Another responsibility that comes with the job is setting the rules of the house.
 No way, it’s not a prison or a camp for rules – is the first line of argument.
 I know, it’s my home dearie and that’s why there are rules.
 The children need to identify and feel responsible for this place which is being nurtured with so much love and care.
 Maybe some of you will be comfortable if I replace the word rules with ‘habits’.
-Either ways, there must always be some dos and don’ts in the home.
+Either way, there must always be some dos and don’ts in the home.
 Let’s start with some simple ones like table manners.
 I always insist on the children clearing up after them.
 They have the luxury of having a room to themselves.
 Great, now manage it.
-Getting them to clean their room during the weekend has become a rule or habit with them.
+Getting them to clean their room during the weekend has become a rule or habit for them.
 Or helping me lay the table for dinner.
 Clearing up their room after a play date.
 Feeling thirsty – you know where the kitchen is.
 These are easy enough chores for them to do and it makes them feel like responsible members of the family.
 It makes them feel more involved.
-Believe me they’ll thank you later (now, of course they’re muttering and cursing under their breathe!).
+Believe me, they’ll thank you later (now, of course, they’re muttering and cursing under their breath!).
 And most importantly it will make your position clear in the house.
 You are the mother, not their personal genie to wait on them every minute.
 In its own way, this will also gender sensitize the boys.
 Managing the house is not the responsibility of only the women but also the men of the family.
 This is a more effective way to bring up sensible and sensitive citizens of tomorrow rather than lamenting later.

 3. Teach by example

 Remember, the children are watching you.
 It matters how you conduct yourself in front of them.
 This is especially for the fathers.
-If the children see you helping around in the house, they will grow up with this knowledge that its ok for the men to work at home.
+If the children see you helping around in the house, they will grow up with the knowledge that it’s okay for the men to work at home.
 How do you expect your son to learn about helping out if all he sees is you sprawled out in front of the TV while the mother is shuttling between the kitchen and your demands?
 The good news is more and more men are now more hands-on dads than the previous generation.
 I remember how shocked my father-in-law was when he saw my husband changing nappies with such élan!
 I guess we, the present generation of parents, are doing something right.
-Now all it needs is we keep at it and instill these same values and sensitivities in our children.
-Being polite and respectful, caring for the elders, no using abusive language, being helpful and empathetic – there’s so much we need to teach our children.
+Now, all it needs is we keep at it and instil these same values and sensitivities in our children.
+Being polite and respectful, caring for the elders, not using abusive language, being helpful and empathetic – there’s so much we need to teach our children.
 But all this becomes so much easier if we, the parents, practice it.
 Then all we have to do is watch our little babies blooming into wonderful human beings, a rapidly declining species in the present scenario.